Demetrius: If it only worked that way, I would be very happy.

-- Was notorious for this, especially during the later part of the series.
+- Dragon Ball was notorious for this, especially during the later part of the series.
 Often if you weren't a Saiyan, all you could do was sense that your enemy was way too powerful for you to even think of fighting against.

-- When Tenshihan was fighting Tao-Pi-Pi, the latter could find no flaws in the formers defense, leaving him unable to attack at all.
-It seemed to work both ways, but Tenshihan was actively choosing not to attack to let Tao see for himself how outmatched he was.
+- When Tenshinhan was fighting Tao-Pai-Pai, the latter could find no flaws in the former's defense, leaving him unable to attack at all.
+It seemed to work both ways, but Tenshinhan was actively choosing not to attack to let Tao see for himself just how outmatched he was.

 - In the early portions of the Buu Arc, Piccolo forfeited when he realized he was fighting the Supreme Kai / Kaioushin.
 He knew right away he stood no chance of winning, and dropped the fight at the first opportunity.

-- Vegeta tends to subvert this, as he has a somewhat bad habit of misjudging his own power compared to his opponents, which stems directly from his biggest flaw.
+- Vegeta tends to subvert this, as he has a bad habit of misjudging his own power compared to his opponents, which stems directly from his biggest flaw.
 It got him killed against Frieza (after he convinced the former to reveal his true form), and caused the rise of Perfect Cell as well.